Thanks for your interest in the Scientific Officer - Plant Protection Products Residues position.

 NOTE

 Candidates are invited to read the ANNEX that represents an integral part of this vacancy and provides information on how to complete the application, the steps of the selection process, the rules on independence and appeal procedures.
+Selection steps applicable to this selection procedure: following the evaluation phase the best qualified candidates will be directly invited to the written test and interview with the selection board.

 Grade bracket for interagency publication AD5 - AD7.